Phala-Network/phala-wiki-next/content/en-us/docs/phala-network/phala-network.md

 > Get started with our Fat Contract :point_right: [read more here](/en-us/getting-started/phala-developer/fat-contract/)

-A new type of smart contract product that focuses on serving Web 3.0 back-end function-level services.
+A new type of smart contract product that focuses on serving Web3 back-end function-level services.

 The Fat Contract is designed for the following use cases: